aws-samples/aws-gamelift-sample/hugo/content/awsservice/lab11/_index.en.md

 9. Click + button on the editor, and append item.

 10. Put data on your new item same as below.
-Click "Save" to store Item.
+Click "Create Item" to store Item.
 (Check the data type)

 ![DDB_Item_Sample](../../images/awsservice/lab11/DDB_Item_Sample.png)